 Harry had never discussed the upsetting rumours he'd been told during the wedding.
 Scott didn't know anything about Dumbledore's apparently troubled past.
-But then, did Harry?
-Dumbledore had never even hinted at ever having had a sister.
+But, then, did Harry?
+Dumbledore had never even hinted that he'd had a sister.
 It was frustrating (and still hurtful) to consider just how secretive the Headmaster had been, and how little Harry had been entrusted with.

 "I think so," Harry said, opting not to get into the details.

 Scott either didn't pick up on his reluctance or didn't care.
 "I can lead you to the cottage whenever you're done there."

 Harry looked to Ginny.
 "Ready?"

 "If you are," she said, glancing back at the Potter grave.

 He knew he would return someday, assuming he lived long enough to do so.
 "Yeah, let's move on."

 The Potter cottage, or whatever might be left of it, stood on the southern border of town.
 Harry had been wondering if the Fidelius might still be active on the property, since a lack of occupants didn't seem to matter.
 If that were true, they would need Scott to abandon his post and assist them directly.
 Instead, Harry was mildly surprised to see the upper level of the cottage rising up from behind the hedges of the front garden.

 It appeared largely intact, save for one section of the first storey that had been utterly destroyed, leaving the inside visible through the shattered walls.
 The weeds and hedges were overgrown and the wall around the front garden was vine-covered with crumbling mortar, but, despite those flaws, it seemed otherwise sound.